 They can help identify those who wish to constitute just communities, and those who wish to keep us in a states of illegitimate governance, or pre-constitutionality.

 - Do they support family planning reforms that would give all kids a Fair Start in life, ecologically and socially?
 No social justice policy is remotely as effective as getting would-be parents and concentrations of wealth and power to work together to share resources to ensure birth equity.
-The staff at Fair Start Movement routinely encounters people proclaiming to support social justice who also see it as their god given right to pass unearned privilege and wealth to their kids.
+The staff at Having Kids routinely encounters people proclaiming to support social justice who also see it as their god given right to pass unearned privilege and wealth to their kids.
 That’s not social justice.

 - Do they extend social justice to future generations, as well as nonhumans and their habitats, by supporting policies that promote smaller and more sustainable families measured against a zero baseline?
 Nothing does more to protect future generations, animals and the environment.
 And protecting the most vulnerable entities on the planet is the height of social justice.